graemer957/sigma957.net/content/about.md

 I am completely self-taught.

 ## Current Status
-* On the lookout for my next exciting iOS contract, so get in touch if you have some!
+* Working on the next generation of native apps for the fans of [WWE](https://watch.wwe.com/)
 * I am based in Farnham, UK

 ## Technologies / Languages